mru00/crane_gps_watch/README.md

 Crane GPS Watch client is an unofficial, alternative open source Linux and Windows program for downloading tracks in [TCX format](http://en.wikipedia.org/wiki/Training_Center_XML).

 The program provides an alternative to the  "GPS Master" software which is usually shipped with the watch.
-It does not provide most of the features of "GPS Master", but works cross platform and from the command line.
+It does not provide many of the features of "GPS Master", but works cross platform and from the command line.

 Supported Watches:
 * `1.20.22_KRIP0_00` [Crane GPS Watch from Aldi/Hofer](https://www.produktservice.info/20014414/20014414.html)